Roll-and-Keep Task Resolution for Traveller

 Increase task difficulty for major obstacles, such as a hasty task.

-Example: Eneri’s target is taking cover behind a cargo container; only the character’s head and arm are visible.
+Example: Eneri’s target is taking cover behind a cargo container; only the target’s head and arm are visible.
 This increases the task difficulty from Easy to Average.
-Eneri still rolls and keeps the same number of dice, but now must make a higher to-hit target.
+Eneri rolls and keeps the same number of dice, but must make a higher to-hit target.

 Most task attempts result in normal success or failure.
 If the task attempt hits the target number exactly, optionally treat this as a marginal success—the task very nearly failed, and only succeeded by the smallest possible amount.
 The referee should reduce the benefit of success if possible, for example by providing partial information.